All Collections

 Platform Fee

-The 'platform' fee' will be the total fees charged by the connected platform for the date range of the report.
+The 'platform fee' is the total fee charged by the connected platform for the date range of the report.
 Platform fees include referral fees, variable closing fees, per item fees, and FBA fees.

 Profit/Unit